Kanga-Who/home-assistant/Supervised Install on Raspberry Pi OS.md

 Thank you to [nickrout](https://community.home-assistant.io/u/nickrout/) for testing, feedback and edits to help improve this guide.

 :exclamation: This guide has also been tested using a USB SSD as the boot drive.
-You can replace the SD card with and SSD+USB enclosure but your success with this may vary, and using an SSD has not been covered as part of this guide, and no support will be offered.
+You can replace the SD card with an SSD+USB enclosure but your success with this may vary, and using an SSD has not been covered as part of this guide, and no support will be offered.
 To see a list of adaptors known to be working on a Raspberry Pi 3 and 4, click [HERE](https://jamesachambers.com/raspberry-pi-4-usb-boot-config-guide-for-ssd-flash-drives/):exclamation: